 In async code, forgetting to use an await statement results in a warning about the unawaited coroutine.

+Short-circuit operations can be a source of likely incorrect expressions, since the lack of evaluation of part of the expression may result in unintended errors, especially when missed operations, in particular assignment expressions, have side effects.

+Expressions that use ‘and’ or ‘or’ are evaluated left-to-right which can cause a short circuit:

+a() or b() or c()

+In the expression above c() is never evaluated if either a() or b() evaluate to True because the entire expression evaluates to True immediately when any subexpression evaluates to True.
+See 6.24 for further discussions of short-circuit evaluation.

 6.25.2 Guidance to language users

+Follow the guidance of ISO/IEC TR 24772-1:2019 clause 6.25.5.

 Add parentheses after a function call in order to invoke the function.

 Keep in mind that any function that changes a mutable object in place returns a None object – not the changed object since there is no need to return an object because the object has been changed by the function.